Two ebook publishing basics that are necessities.

 They also remove the possibility of accidentally reducing your original cover image (permanently), if you are not confident with file duplication.

 This tool does not resize an image but instead compresses an image to make it much smaller and therefore more suitable for website use.
-Using both in tools in combination will create perfect images for website use.
+Using both tools in combination will create perfect images for website use.